Resource Recovery From Waste: Challenges for the health of the environment

 A Programme Coordination Team (PCT) has been appointed by the PEB to deliver the strategic aims and objectives of the programme.
-The PCT comprises the six principal investigators and programme co-ordination officer, Louise Walker.
+The PCT comprises the six principal investigators and programme co-ordination officer, Anne Velenturf.
 Phil Purnell and the University of Leeds will act as the convenor and base for the PCT activities.

 A range of activities to supplement the existing grant KE activities have been proposed including an early stakeholder identification and engagement workshop; a series of theme-specific workshops throughout the lifetime of the awards; placements within industry and policy-makers for project staff and placements for industry/policy within project teams.